 An industry-leading process technology

-In addition to using the well-understood and valuable electrical properties of silicon, MEMS (Micro Electro Mechanical Systems) sensors leverage silicon’s unique mechanical properties to integrate mechanical structures able to sense acceleration, rotation, angular rate, vibration, displacement, heading, and other physical and environmental properties.
+In addition to using the well-understood and valuable electrical properties of silicon, MEMS (Micro-Electro-Mechanical systems) sensors leverage silicon’s unique mechanical properties to integrate mechanical structures able to sense acceleration, rotation, angular rate, vibration, displacement, heading, and other physical and environmental properties.
 ST manufactures its MEMS using proprietary micromachining processes that share processing steps derived from basic integrated circuit techniques.
 These steps produce a circuit that combines electrical circuits and 3-dimensional mechanical structures.

-ST’s long-term success in MEMS has drawn upon the Company-developed, industry-leading Thick Epitaxial Layer for Micro-gyroscopes and Accelerometers (ThELMA) manufacturing process.
+ST’s long-term success using MEMS technology has drawn upon the Company-developed, industry-leading Thick Epitaxial Layer for Micro-gyroscopes and Accelerometers (ThELMA) manufacturing process.
 This is a surface micro-machining process that combines variably thick and thin poly-silicon layers for structures and interconnections, enabling the integration of accelerometer and gyroscope mechanical elements in a single chip.

 ST’s ThELMA technology enables the creation of tiny mechanical structures that, in combination with our strong packaging expertise in creating high-vacuum cavity and controlling the hermetic sealing of the mechanical structure, assures high reliability and great performance while offering significant cost and size benefits to customers.

-Recently, ST qualified and started the production of ThELMA60, an enhanced version of ThELMA technology, implementing a 60μm surface-micromachining epitaxial layer, 3 times thicker than the standard ThELMA process.
+ST qualified and started the production of ThELMA60, an enhanced version of ThELMA technology, implementing a 60μm surface-micromachining epitaxial layer, 3 times thicker than the standard ThELMA process.
 This thicker layer brings the superior performance required by high-end inertial sensors, while keeping the cost effectiveness and flexibility of the ThELMA technology.
 With this step ST is bridging the gap between surface-micromachining and bulk-micromachining traditionally used to manufacture high-end sensors.